abilian/abilian-developer-guide/python.rst

 Packaging
 ~~~~~~~~~

-We package our Python projects using
+We package our Python projects using the standard tools (distutils, setuptools, pip).

+TODO.